manji602/dotfiles/README.md

 ## Description

-Repository for configurations of git, screen, tmux, and emacs.
+Repository for configurations of git, bash, screen, tmux, and emacs.

 ## Install